JozefMist/hivapJ/excitation_functions/README.md

 plot_diff - turn off the BARFAC difference plotting: default True

 channels_to_plot - specify which channels are to be plotted

+plot_fusion - enable plotting of the fusion cross-section

 low[axis]Range/high[axis]Range - change the range of [axis] manually